ZTsquared/JestMath-MVP/README.md

 ### Database Prep

-//THE DATABASE PREP INFO BELOW IS OUT OF DATE.
-I AM REFACTORING TO SEQUELIZE - THIS SECTION NEEDS A REWRITE ONCE I COMPLETE THE REFACTOR

 Create `.env` file in project directory and add

 ```
   DB_HOST=localhost
-  DB_USER=root
+  DB_USER=YOUR_DATABASE_NAME
   DB_NAME=ZIAfs32MVP
   DB_PASS=YOUR_PASSWORD
+  SUPER_SECRET=XXXXXXX (secret key for use with JWT)
 ```

 (replace `YOUR_PASSWORD` with your actual password)

-In the MySQL CLI, log in and then type `create database ZIAfs32MVP;` to create a database in MySQL.
+In the MySQL CLI, log in and then type `create database <YOUR_DATABASE_NAME>;` to create a database in MySQL.

 Run the following in the MySQL CLI: `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YOUR_PASSWORD';` (replace `YOUR_PASSWORD` with your actual password)

-Open the init_db.sql file and uncomment everything from line 10 down to the bottom of the file.

-Run `npm run migrate` in your **TERMINAL**, in the **project** folder.
+Run `npm run migrate` and `npm run seed` in your **TERMINAL**, in the **project** folder.
 This will create the following tables in your database:

 #### Questions

 This table contains the math problems.
-It will be automatically populated with about 20 starter questions.
+It will be automatically populated with starter questions.

 For the time being the questions are shown in the app exactly as written in SQL.
 The route to post a question uses the eval() method to calculate the answer so questions must be written in a format and syntax that javascript can calculate.
 You can add questions to the database directly from the parent portal of the app.

+#### Households

+This table contains household account data such as email, username and password (automatically encrypted with bcrypt) and automatically populated with 2 test households.
+Each household can contain multiple users, representing child playes in the household.

 #### Users

-This table contains user data and is automatically populated with 2 users.
+This table contains user data and is automatically populated with some test users.
+Each user must belong to a household.

 The table contains 'UserName' and 'UserAge' which must be set manually when the user is created.
 There are also columns for 'balance' and 'lifetimeTotal' which default to 0 on user creation.